MARS-WSU/MARS-WSU.github.io/README.md

 <img src="screenshot.png" width="387" height="225" alt="screenshot of the template">
 </p>

 This project originated at the University of Washington.
-You can see the machinery working live at [our site][sampa].
+We thank the authors who provided an easy to use setup for our group websites.
+You can see the machinery working live at their site [SAMBA][sampa].

 This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License][license].